-There are multivitamins for a woman and for man.
+There are multivitamins for a woman and for men.

 Generally, both supplements contain the same basic nutrients.
 Also, taking a multivitamin that is designed for the opposite sex may not pose danger.

-The difference is that women’s supplement may contain more iron and calcium.
+The difference is that women’s supplements may contain more iron and calcium.